All Episodes

 Isn't that an epiphany?

-That's that's what that's what my dad and William F. Buckley were to me.
+That's what my dad and William F. Buckley were to me.

 I knew what my instincts were, but I wasn't able to explain anybody why.

-And finally, I ran into people, ran across people that were able to make me understand why I thought what I thought.
+And finally, I ran into people, ran across people that were able to make me understand why I thought what I thought and thus able to explain it to other people.

 So thanks, Robert.